Project: The Sakadvipa

 According to the chronicles, King Divakara sent his children in all direction to build their own kingdoms.
 His second son named Simhanatiraja was heading his way eastward to the northern region of Southeast Asia.
-It is important to note that at the time, his brother named Bimbisara might already receive the throne of Maghadha from King Sodhodhana.
-Apparently, Simhanatiraja took the opportunity of his brother reigning at Maghadha to carve his own dominion at the homeland of the Kamara.
-He and his court proceeded to move into the mainland through the northern land route.
+It is important to note that at the time, his brother named Bimbisara already received (or was going to receive) the throne of Maghadha from King Sodhodhana.
+Apparently, Simhanatiraja took the opportunity of his brother reigning at Maghadha to carve his own dominion at the homeland of the Kamara (Krom in chronicle).
 His name Simhanati, says the chronicle, was an attribution to his physical strength comparable to a lion, a common characteristic of the Simha kings of the Saka stock.

 Arriving at a location found with large space not far from the river stream of Menam Khalanati, he decided to camp and settled there.
 The ancient city Suvanna Kom Kaham was at the opposite shore of the river.

 With the help of the naga king Bandu, he built his kingdom and named it BanduSimhanati after himself.
-Also known as the Yunak Country, Xiang Saen was going to be the seat of the northern Saka Empire of Daya Desa.
-More expansion was carried through out the northern region during the decline of the Kamara Culture.
-Indications suggest that King Divakara of Rajagarha, mentioned in the Siam tradition as the father of King Simhanati was a Sakyan King.
-As the Sakya was part of the big Sakan family from Daya Desa, the Sakyan connection of King Simhanati was made through king Minaraja of the Chola dynasty.
-Another important attribute of king Simhanati's descendant as mentioned in the chronicle, is a tradition that is consistent with the fact that the Sakyas were very conscious of keeping their bloodline pure in the transition of their heirs.
-The Siam chronicle mentioned clearly that the successors of King Simhanati had no mix blood with the people.
+Also known as the Yunak Country, Xiang-Saen was going to be the seat of more Sakan incursion from Daya-Desa that was carried through out the northern region during the decline of the Kamara Culture.
+As we shall see, they were known in Buddhist tradition as the Sakyas who were close family members of Buddha Gautama.
+THe Simha sign of King Simhanati tell us that he was a member of the Sakyan clan of Simha house of the Mauryan Dynasty.
+Another proof of his Sakyan connection was mentioned in the chronicle about a tradition of keeping their bloodline pure in the transition of their heirs.
+The Siam chronicle mentioned that the successors of King Simhanati had no mix blood with the people.

 From Praya Sihanatiraja, founder of Vieng Bandhu Simhanati, thirty-five princes succeeded themselves on the throne.
 No one of them took wives from the people as queens; they were all the same bloodline as themselves.

-The Settlement of king Simhanati at Xiang Saen received the support from the start by the southern Naga King Bandu who was apparently in control of the northern region.
-It is important to note that the people of Xiang-saen were not of the Tai stock (as king Simhanati himself), but were belonging to the Kamara stocks of the Suvanna Kom Kaham.
-The chronicle confirms that the Khmer communities of Suvanna Kom Kaham were formed by the Krom (Kamara) king Suvanna Dvara Mukha who was directly descended from king Samantha through many generation of the Kuruvamsa (Kuru dynasty).
+It is important to note that the people of Xiang-Saen were not of Tai stock (as king Simhanati himself), but were belonging to the indigenous tribesmen of northern Indochina.
+It is a typical example of how the Tai Culture was implanted on the northern Siam Country.
+The chronicle confirms that the Khmer communities of Suvanna Kom Kaham were formed previously by the Kamara king Suvanna Dvara Mukha who was directly descended from King Samantha through many generation of the Kuruvamsa (Kuru dynasty).

 Then, 83602 monarchs, descendants of the first Suvanna Dvara Mukha succeeded him in Suvanna Kom Kaham and the dynasty ended.
 (ASiam1: Chronicle de Sinhanavati: History of the Origin of the Country of Suvanna Goma, that is of Suvanna Kom Kaham: P. 120)

 In his inscriptions, Ashoka mentioned about the sending of Buddhist missionaries to many parts of the world.
-Among them, Gandhara stood out because it was actually where the Yueh Shih of Gangetic India came from.
-The fact that Kanishaka at Gandhara was a devout Buddhist conveys that he received the faith from the Buddhist delegation sent from the Ashoka court and that the Mauryan clan itself was a scion of the Yueh-Shih.
-In expanding the Mauryan Empire, Ashoka was known to send his own children in many parts of the world.
+Among them, Gandhara stood out because it was actually where the Kambujas of Gangetic India came from.
+The fact that Kanishaka who was then ruling at Gandhara was a devout Buddhist conveys that he received the faith from the Buddhist delegation sent from the Ashoka court.
+On the same development, Ashoka was known to send his own children in many parts of the world for the same mission.
 The Yunnan chronicle provides an account about the settlement of Ashoka' s three sons who, through an elaborate maneuvering, had established themselves deep in the Tian country.

 At the time of Tchou, the king of Mo-kie-kouo, country of India at the west, A-yu-wang had three sons: Fou-pang the eldest, Hong-to the second and Tche-lo the third.

-The story continues with Ahsoka having a horse of golden color that each the three sons all eyed to be taken under his own possession.
-Ashoka announced that he would release the horse and whoever catches it would be his.
-In a special favor for his third son, Piao-tsiu-ti, Ashoka secretly gave the horse's mate to him.
-Piao-tsiu-ti installed all members of his court at the east at a location later called Kin-ma and waited for the golden horse to come finding the mate.
-After settling in his new home, Piao-tsiu-ti left his legacies in many oriental Buddhist communities in the east.
-The Piao or the Pyu states, founded on the ground of the northern Mien peoples, owed their legacies and identities to him.
+The story continues with Ahsoka having a horse of golden color that each the three sons all eyed and wanted to have it under his own possession.
+Ashoka announced that he would release the horse and whoever catches it would own it.
+In a special favor for his third son Piao-Tsiu-Ti, Ashoka secretly gave the horse' s mate to him.
+Piao-Tsiu-Ti installed all members of his court at the east at a location later called Kin-ma and waited for the golden horse to come finding the mate.
+After settling in his new home, Piao-Tsiu-Ti left his legacies in many oriental Buddhist communities in the east.
+The Piao or the Pyu states, founded on the ground of the northern Mien peoples owed their legacies and identities to him.
 According to Burmese tradition, the Piao expansion to the south could be detected along the Irrawadi Valley through Buddhist centers known as Pyuksetra (Ramanadesa: The foundation of Pagan).
-However, evidences would show that it was his son, Ti-mang-tsiu who, by continuing to extend his work farther east deep into the Chinese continent, brough Buddhism to the eastern world.
-Elaborating on the Nan-tchao chronicle, the Heou hanTchou includes a passage referring to the establishment of Piao-tsiu-ti' s descendants to the east.
+However, evidences would show that it was his son, Ti-Mang-Tsiu who, by continuing to extend his work farther east deep into the Chinese continent, brough Buddhism to the eastern world.
+Elaborating on the Nan-Tchao chronicle, the Heou hanTchou includes a passage referring to the establishment of Piao-Tsiu-Ti' s descendants to the east.

 It is customary that ancient Chinese records used the word "ancestor" to denote the founder of a race through a cultural spread over a community instead of the biological ancestor of the people.
 Piao-sui-ti' s legacy would make his name "Piao or Pyu" particularly connected with the Mien (Myanmeru) and Narma (Narmeru) communities that gave them their second identity as "the Piao or the Pyu" as remembered by the locals.
-On the same premises, Mang-sui-ti gave the Khmer communities their second identity as "the Mang".
-His nine sons would spread themselves to rule over Southeast Asia an beyond.
+On the same premises, Mang-Sui-Ti gave the Khmer communities their second identity as "the Mang".
+His nine sons would spread themselves to rule over Southeast Asia and beyond.
 Ceylon was also mentioned as another Mauryan establishment that was set to become the Buddhist center of Southeast Asia.
-Ashoka's ordained son named Mahinda, on the other hand, was also known to make his brilliant career in establishing Buddhism at Ceylon.
-Together with the Sri Vijaya, they strenghtened the naga legacies of Mahadara by forming the Kambunaga ruling houses over Southeast Asian communities until the arrival of Kaundinya in the beginning of the fourth century who would revive back the Khmer legacy in Southeast Asia.
+Ashoka' s ordained son named Mahinda, on the other hand, was also known to make his brilliant career in establishing Buddhism at Ceylon.
+Together with the Sri Vijaya, they strengthened the naga legacies of Mahadara by forming the Kambunaga ruling houses over Southeast Asian communities until the arrival of Kaundinya in the beginning of the fourth century who would revive back the Khmer legacy in Southeast Asia.
 The cooperation with the Sri Vijayan lines of kings obviously added more strength to the Buddhist consortium of Southeast Asia.
 As remnant of the displaced Simha kings, they were originally belonged to the Kambojan race from Middle East.
-For that reason, scholars connect Ta-tche to the Arab Country while Arab tradition has not much to say about that.
-The only comment so far about Ta-tche in Arab source is that it was the kingdom of the Maharaja where Arab merchants came to trade with the eastern world.
+For that reason, scholars connect Ta-Tche to the Arab Country while Arab tradition has not much to say about that.
+The only comment so far about Ta-Tche in Arab source is that it was the kingdom of the Maharaja where Arab merchants came to trade with the eastern world.
 It agrees with the fact that Atche was becoming a big commercial seaport with the West, after the settlement at Mataram of King Ajiraja from Gujarat (Sakadvipa: The Champa Saka: The Saka origin of king Ajiraja).
-The existence of Maha Nokor or Ta-tche in close connection with Middle Eastern Sea Trade is on the other hand confirmed in Chinese source.
-A passage of the Chinese text, Song Che Mings, indicates a close connection between the country of Ta-tche with Pin-ta-lo.
+The existence of Maha-Nokor (Maha Nagara in Sainskrit) in close connection with Middle Eastern Sea Trade is on the other hand confirmed in Chinese source.
+A passage of the Chinese text, Song Che Mings, indicates a close connection between the Great Country with Pandaranga.

 The third year, the second month, at the day Jen-siu, the country Ta-che and Pin-tong-long brought together tributes.
 (PanDur: Textes Chinois sur Panduranga)

-The passage indicates that Ta-tche included the Malay Archipelago and was located in the Bay of Bandong (another short form of Pandaranga).
+The passage indicates that Ta-Tche (Maha Nagara in Saniskrit) included the Malay Archipelago and was located in the Bay of Bandong (another short form of Pandaranga).